paulsbruce/paulsbruce.io/_posts/2025/2025-01-16-to-found-and-seek.markdown

 The short version is that the startup *I WANT TO FOUND* is going to take a longer runway than I have right now and I don't want to use other peoples' money to do this.
 Unlike singles with no dependents, I have a more important responsibility to them than to my ideal startup.

 It's taken time to absorb context from a lot of books, blogs, videos, podcasts, farmers, farm hands, and even Agricultural conference-goers.
 There's much in terms of traditional agriculture which is already worked out.
 Same with traditional applications of digital technology in that space.
-A naive outlook on the AgTech space would conclude that there are only niche categories of marginal improvements to be had there, but somehow I emerge the prior incubation experience still believeing that there are new/novel and profitable ideas not yet had.
+A naive outlook on the AgTech space would conclude that there are only niche categories of marginal improvements to be had there, but somehow I emerge the prior incubation experience still believing that there are new/novel and profitable ideas not yet had.
 At the very least there are untapped convolutions of biological and human interactions that can somehow benefit people.

 [Growgistics](https://growgistics.io) is my startup, but it's on pause until I can establish the bootstrap capital and find an equally passionate co-founder to work it hard with me.
 By my calculations, this will take at least 3 years of my own further employment in a reasonably well-paying and full-time employment opportunity to develop.